scottiepowell/gh-pages-blog.github.io/_posts/2022-06-27-grafana-docker-compose.md

 ## Step 2

 The next step is to navigate to your proxmox server and setup a metric server.
 Navigate to the DataCenter, scroll down to 'Metric Server' and add a new influxdb server.
-The settings are below are the same settings used in step 1 to created the influxdb account.
+The settings below are the same settings used in step 1 to created the influxdb account.

 ![aaa](./assets/img/posts/2022-06-27/proxmox-metric-server.PNG)